askarbozcan/wugs-docana/README.md

 ## Introduction

-There have been many studies on the linguistic differences between the genders.
-Labov [1] notes that women tend to use the more prestige (socially valued) forms of language.
-Moreover, Argamon et. al. [2] found that women tend to use more pronouns in their writing.
+The difference in language use between the genders has undergone considerable Sociolinguistic scrutiny: Labov’s [1] cornerstone 1994 publication posited the Gender Paradox, in which women adjust their language depending on the associated prestige of a linguistic variable (on account of upward social mobility).
+Moreover, Argamon et al. [2] has posited that women partake in more ‘involved’ language, as demonstrated by their greater use of pronouns in writing.

-In our project, we wanted to investigate the use of intensifiers among genders and whether there are any differences in their usage.
-The following hypothesis was formulated:
+For our own project, then, we looked to investigate the use of intensifiers between genders and whether there appears to be any difference in their respective usage.
-> **Is there a difference in the use of intensifiers between genders?
-If so, how different is it?**

-_Intensifiers are words that modify adjectives and adverbs to increase their strength.
+_Intensifiers are grammatical elements that modify adjectives and adverbs to increase their strength.
 For example, in the sentence "I am very happy", the word "very" is an intensifier that strengthens the adjective "happy"._

+In addition to being a frequent element of vernacular speech, intensifiers are highly susceptible to change, having multiple variables whose uses fluctuate over time (i.e., very, really, pretty) [3], [4].
+This lead us to posit the following hypothesis:

+> **are there observable differences between the choice of intensifiers in male and female written language (having been previously been attested in spoken language)?
+Further, does there appear to be a preference among women for the most recent variant ‘so’?**

 ## Dataset